Table of Contents

 How Much Water Should You Give Seed Potatoes?

+Keep the soil moist throughout the growing season by entering regularly.
+Once the leaves turn yellow, stop watering so they can dry out completely before storage.
 As a guideline, water potatoes approximately 1" per week in warmer summer weather.

 Seed Potato Harvest and Storage Tips

 Your potatoes are fully mature and ready for harvest once the foliage dies back.
 This typically occurs in late summer.

 Dig potatoes from the soil, taking care not to cause wounds to the flesh of the tuber.
 Wounds allow disease to enter the tuber and will decrease storage ability.